mmistakes/minimal-mistakes/_index.md

 This website collects my various interests, projects, services, reports, learning experiences, and much more.
 Check out the [categories](https://abdurabbani00.atlassian.net/categories/ "/categories/") section to see the topics I have written about.
 You can also find more information [about](https://abdurabbani00.atlassian.net/about/ "/about/") the purpose of my website.

-# Bi-Weekly Updates: 04/16/22 - 04/30/22
+# Bi-Weekly Updates: 05/01/22 - 04/14/22

 These last few weeks have been quite interesting for me.
-I've been interviewing at a few places, learning new things, reading, and focusing on my health.
+I’ve been fasting for Ramadan, reading, and taking on exciting projects at work.

 ## Professional